straight to your inbox

 - Venture debt: Companies that are funded by venture capital can qualify for venture debt offered by specialized lenders.
 This option is often used to extend the cash runway or cover capital expenses as the startup scales between equity rounds.
 Like SBA lenders, venture debt lenders may be able to offer flexible terms and low interest rates.

 - Revenue-based financing: Companies with recurring revenue models (e.g., SaaS, payments) can work with specialty lenders to access capital in exchange for, or underwritten per, future revenue.
-This option allows companies to scale on their terms, leveraging future sales to drive near and long-term growth.
+Also known as a recurring revenue loan, this option allows companies to scale on their terms, leveraging future sales to drive near and long-term growth.

 - Peer-to-peer lending: Several popular business loan sites are run by peer-to-peer lenders.
 Think of it as a group of investors pooling their money to assist business owners like yourself.
 Terms and interest rates vary and can run high with certain sites, but the P2P lending approval criteria are typically lenient